mik-jozef/lr-parser-typescript/README.md

 A `Match` cannot be used in a way that would potentially lead to the same property being assigned to more than once.
-In contrast, `MatchArr` can be used any number of times, and always captures an array of what `Match` would capture.
+In contrast, `MatchArr` can be used any number of times, and always captures an array of what `Match` would capture. `Match` and `MatchArr` cannot be used together on the same property.

 ### Repeat
 Constructor parameters: